 Year 3 (Ruby Class)

 Welcome to Year 3.
-This page provides you with everything you will need to know about life in Ruby class.
-We hope you will find it useful, but if you have any further questions then please do not hesitate to contact a member of the year 3 team.
+This page provides you with everything you will need to know about life in Ruby Class.
+We hope you will find it useful, but if you have any further questions then please do not hesitate to contact a member of the Year 3 team.

 Staff